 - birth certificate (if supported by other evidence of identity)

 - a current identity card issued by the armed forces

 Any one of the following, dated within three months:

 - an original letter from the States of Guernsey or Jersey

 - current valid driving licence (if it contains your address)

-- an original bank or credit card letter or statement
+- an original bank statement

 We ask for proof of ID and proof of address so that we can ensure we are speaking with the correct person when dealing with your account.

 It adds a level of security and protection that we are obliged to provide when operating with financial accounts, especially yours.